 Special purpose CRE

-What Do Class A, Class B and Class C Mean in CRE?
+What do Class A, Class B and Class C mean in CRE?

 Commercial real estate is broken down into three main categories: Class A, Class B, and Class C. Each category has specific requirements for the building and space in which it is placed.
 The classes are determined by value, which depends on the size, location, age, condition and other factors.